Shifty558/JW-ELK-Stack/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the DVWA machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
+_Add whitelisted IP addresses_
 - 134.215.218.43

 Machines within the network can only be accessed by SSH via Jump Box.
-- Which machine did you allow to access your ELK VM? azdmin
+_Which machine did you allow to access your ELK VM?_
+- azdmin
-- What was its IP address?
-134.215.218.43
+_What was its IP address?_
+- 134.215.218.43

 A summary of the access policies in place can be found in the table below.